JS Michishio: Construction and career

 On 18 June 2020, Lieutenant Risa Takenouchi was the first woman in Japanese service to be appointed to the crew of a submarine.
-Takenouchi who entered the "submarine education and training corps" for the first time in January, was educated for about five months.
+Takenouchi, who entered the "submarine education and training corps" for the first time in January, was educated for about five months.
 After completing the course, she joined the training unit Michishio and started training on a submarine.
 On 29 October 2020, the first female submarine crew was created.
-Five female SDF personnel, including Yumeka Taguchi, a third-class sea sergeant, joined the submarine education and training corps in February 2020, and after undergoing a curriculum, conducted practical training on the ship from June for about four months.
+Five female SDF personnel, including Yumeka Taguchi, a third-class sea sergeant, joined the submarine education and training corps in February 2020 and, after undergoing the curriculum, conducted practical training on the ship from June for about four months.
 After completing the training, they were awarded the emblem (commonly known as the "Dolphin Mark"), which is a proof of the crew of the submarine.